UT Tyler Department of Electrical Engineering

 A specific degree plan must be developed and approved by the Graduate Coordinator for the student's department before the student completes 16 semester credit hours of course work to be applied to the degree.
 The graduate coordinator will act as advisor of record for all MSEE students until a project committee chair is selected by the student.
 Students with inadequate undergraduate preparation may be required to take additional undergraduate courses to mitigate the deficiencies.
 It is recommended that students without approved degree plans consult the graduate coordinator regarding their academic background and preparation before enrolling in a specific graduate engineering course.

-The MSEE Thesis is a faculty directed independent study of an engineering problem, subject, or research topic relevant to the student's current or anticipated career field.
-A professional quality Thesis is required.
-A student may not begin work on the thesis before completing 9 credit hours of approved course work.
+The MSEE thesis is a faculty directed independent study of an engineering problem, subject or research topic relevant to the student's current or anticipated career field.
+A professional quality thesis is required.
+A student may not begin work on the thesis before completing nine credit hours of approved course work.
 After starting the project, students must register for at least three credit hours of the Thesis I course each semester until the project is completed and approved.
-A minimum of six credit hours of Thesis is required to complete the MSEE degree.
+A minimum of six credit hours of thesis is required to complete the MSEE degree.

 The Thesis Committee